 Cooking and baking with your kids can be so much fun!
-I wanted to pull together my 12 best gluten free recipes to make with your kids.
-I chose easy, deliciously sweet, and savory recipes that are kid-friendly with easy-to-follow instructions.
+I wanted to pull together my best gluten free recipes to make with your kids.
+I chose easy, deliciously sweet, and savory, kid-friendly recipes with easy-to-follow instructions.

 Today's recipes I chose to highlight are great for teaching kids how to cook.
 These recipes are great for ANY age, even teenagers!
 Take the time to show your kids how to measure ingredients, stir, and bake.
 These are the lessons they will always remember, not to mention the quality time you will share!

-If you are feeling under the weather, my Grandma's Homemade Chicken Soup From Scratch recipe is a wonderful recipe we call Jewish Penicillin.
+If you are feeling under the weather, my Grandma’s Homemade Chicken Soup From Scratch recipe is a wonderful recipe our whole family loves.

-If you love to cook with kids as much as we do, you will want to try making some of my best gluten free chocolate recipes with them!
+If you love to cook with kids as much as we do, you will want to try making some of my delicious gluten free chocolate recipes with them!

 Tools for teaching kids to cook: